Alcohol Detox in Memphis, TN

 - Reduced concentration and memory

 - Reduced inhibitions

-The short-term effects of drinking can be severe if you drink heavily or use additional drugs along with alcohol (polydrug use).
-People often use alcohol alongside other substances, such as marijuana, cocaine, or benzodiazepines (or “benzos”).
+The short-term effects of drinking can be severe if someone drinks heavily or uses additional drugs along with alcohol (polydrug use).
+People often use alcohol alongside other substances, such as marijuana, cocaine, or benzodiazepines (benzos).
 Mixing alcohol with other substances poses a serious health risk.
-Polydrug use can lead to overdose and can be fatal.
+Polydrug use can lead to overdose and may be fatal.

 - Alcohol use disorder (AUD)